Working at a Health Tech Startup: How Does It Differ from Outsourcing?

 Outsourcing

 You build what the client specifies.
-Requirements come from across the ocean, often filtered through project managers.
-You rarely talk to end users.
-When the project ends, you move on to the next one.
+Requirements come from across the ocean through project managers, you rarely talk to end users, and when the project ends you move on.

 I built 10+ apps at Savvycom.
-I'm proud of the technical work, but I never saw how users actually used the products.
-I never got to iterate based on user feedback.
+I'm proud of the work, but I never saw how people used the products or got to iterate on feedback.

 Product Company

-Verdict: If you care about seeing your work make a difference, product companies win decisively.
+Verdict: If you want your work to matter, product companies win.

 Technical Depth vs Breadth